Some of our courses taken by taught postgraduate students in the Faculty of Engineering :

 Each eligible* applicant will be reimbursed up to 80% of the course fee or $10,000, whichever sum is the less, upon successful completion of a course.
 These applicants may claim reimbursement of more than one reimbursable course, subject to a ceiling of HK$ 10,000.

-Students who are eligible to apply for the CEF should submit the application before the module commencement date.
+Students who are eligible to apply for the CEF should submit the application before the course commencement date.

 For more information on CEF, please refer to the web site at: